sjmignot/dogsbody/content/posts/the-lighthouse.md

 >
 > <cite> -- Mary Shelley, Frankenstein[^2]</cite>

-In his film *The Lighthouse*, Eggers creates a postmodern Prometheus.
+In his film *The Lighthouse*, Eggers continues this tradition and creates a postmodern Prometheus.

 ## Extending the myth of Prometheus